What is a Radio Studio? | Radio.co

 Condenser microphones like the B-1 need phantom power to run.
 Devices like an audio interface power and manage these types of mics.
 The Focusrite Scarlett 2i2 for example acts as both a preamp and power supply.

 Audio quality through the Focusrite is enhanced.
 The box has a processor within the unit, so it gives your voice a smooth sound.
 It comes with two XLR inputs for either you and a guest or a digitally connected instrument like a keyboard.
 As it’s an audio interface you can monitor and adjust connected devices.
 Use the gain control to tweak the volume levels during shows to stop issues like peeking.
-Buy it on Amazon UK or Amazon UK.
+Buy it on Amazon US or Amazon UK.

 3. Professional Radio Studio